WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 Pressing a tile on the wall, he revealed a secret doorway.
 It opened onto a staircase that twisted downward into darkness.
 The foul stench of stagnant water rose up to greet them.

 Clapping his hand over his mouth, Machiel stepped inside.
+&nbsp;

 The bottom of the stairway opened onto a wide cavern.
 Fluorescent lights, old and oddly placed, littered the sides of the stalactites and walls.
 Flickering on and off like torches under a breeze.